CloudyUnity/High5ive/README.md

 - Avoid nesting statements multiple times.
 Use guard clauses and methods to break stuff up.
 - Each method should do only a single task and the name should accurately describe what it does.
 Don't be afraid of long identifier names.
 - The Main tab should have minimal functions like setup() and draw() and getting input.
+- One-line if statements don't need body brackets but the body goes on the next line
+- Multi-line if statements need body brackets and the body goes on the next line

 ### Misc